blob42/Instrukt/docs/source/install.md

     poetry install -E all
 ```

+## Using textual dev console to troubleshoot the app

+- If you did not install the dependencies using poetry make sure to install textual dev
+  dependencies with: `pip install textual[dev]`

+- From the project's root run: `textual run instrukt.app:InstruktApp`

 ## Extra Dependencies
 - xsel or xclip for copying messages to the clipboard.
 - fzf for fuzzy selecting.